DarkFoxYT/SPV_addon/README.md

 **Sanity System:**
 Track your character’s mental state as you explore.
 Lower sanity leads to hallucinations and dangerous effects.

-**Thirst & Survival HUDs:**
+**Thirst & Sanity:**
-Monitor your thirst and other survival stats with immersive HUD overlays.
+Monitor your thirst and Sanity stats with some HUD overlays.
 Running out isn’t just an inconvenience—it’s a threat.

 **Battery & Flashlight Mechanics:**
 Manage your flashlight’s battery!
 Stay in the light, or risk being plunged into the darkness… and whatever lurks there.